pulkitjalan/actions-cloudflare-prune-pages/README.md

           # Optional: Change the Wrangler version, allows you to point to a specific version or a tag such as `beta`
           wranglerVersion: '3'

-      - name: Prune old Cloudflare Pages deployments
+      - name: Prune old CloudFlare Pages deployments
         uses: pulkitjalan/actions-cloudflare-prune-pages@v1
         with:
           apiToken: ${{ secrets.CLOUDFLARE_API_TOKEN }}